 Want to change window border color in Windows 10?
 Here are two easy methods to change the default color of window borders in Windows 10.

 Microsoft has made a couple of changes to window borders in Windows 10.
-The window borders are extremely slim in Windows 10, unlike previous Windows versions, and wear blue color by default.
+The window borders are extremely slim in Windows 10, unlike previous Windows versions, where the border was quick thick.

 To change window border color in Windows 10, follow the instructions mentioned in one of the three methods given below.